RudiBoshoff/responsive-navigation/README.md

 ### 2.1 Template layout:

-The **template** makes use of a generalized modern web page where the menu**logo is aligned to the top left and the menu**items (links) are aligned to the top right of the navigation bar.
+The **template** makes use of a generalized modern web page where the menu logo is aligned to the top left and the menu items are aligned to the top right of the navigation bar.

 ### 2.2 Template functionality: